What activities are being organised for the 2025/26 school year?

 1:10 CLUB

-Class Note: A minimum of two days required.
-Once the term has begun no changes or cancellations can be made.
+Class Note: A minimum of two days is required.
+Once the term has begun, no changes or cancellations can be made.

 ADVENTURE CLUB (5th- 6th Class)